frankieliu/Admin/apps/github/squash.md

 # Editor will open showing a list of commits
 1. leave the first commit as pick
-2. change pick to squase (s) for every commit you want to merge into the one above it.
+2. change pick to squash (s) for every commit you want to merge into the one above it.
-3. use can use fixup or f to shqaure and discard the commit's message
+3. use can use fixup or f to share and discard the commit's message

 # Save and close